DG0110/Funnel-Analysis-Swiggy-/README.md

 Avg Cost for two Cost for two is approximate spent for creating meal for two.
 Number of images per
-restaurant Count of images listed per restaurant on menu page Success Rate of payments ratio of successful transactions and payment initiated
+restaurant Count of images listed per restaurant on menu page Success Rate of payments ratio of successful transactions and payment initiated.

+MS Excel is used for the analysis.
+The supporting Data and Final Report with findings is attached.